Code-Institute-Submissions/Milestone-Project_2-1/README.md

 * [FontAwesome][9] - Icons in the footer section for social media links coming from this resource
 * [Football-data.org][11] - API used by developer in order to retrieve football data that is displayed in the web page
 * [ChartJS][12] - Developer chose specific stats to display visually in a pie chart using this chart making API
+* [ImgBB][15] - Hosted my screenshot images through this tool so that I was able to embed them into the README.md file
+    * Embedding the images files from the workspace via /assets/website-screenshots/ was not rendering the images into the README file in Github, and as a result, chose this solution to the issue

 ## Testing

-All information about the testing procedures I conducted can be found here in a separate testing.md file
+All information about the testing procedures I conducted can be found here in a separate [testing.md file][36]

 # Deployment